Isaac de Razilly: Acadia (1632)

 In 1632, Razilly became involved, at the request of Cardinal Richelieu, in the colonization of Acadia.
 Razilly landed at La Hève, now LaHave, Nova Scotia, with 300 men and 3 monks and built Fort Sainte Marie de Grace.
 He took possession of Port Royal to establish a French colony and offered the Scottish settlers to buy back their lands and give them a safe trip back to Scotland.
 To deal with a shortage of funds, a company was set up by Razilly and some of his friends which became known as the Razilly-Condonnier company.
 Together with the Compagnie de la Nouvelle France, an expedition was outfitted to sail to Acadia.
 The King gave Razilly the official title of lieutenant-general for New France.

 One of his able lieutenants in Acadia was Charles de Menou d'Aulnay who was instrumental in maintaining the shipping to and from France.
 As well, he took on military tasks such as ordering the taking of control of Fort Pentagouet at Majabigwaduce on the Penobscot Bay, which had been given to France in an earlier Treaty, and to inform the English they were to vacate all lands North of Pemaquid.
 This was accomplished shortly before Razilly's death and resulted in all the French interests in Acadia being restored.

 Death

-Isaac de Racilly Memorial in LaHave, Nova Scotia.
+Isaac de Razilly Memorial in LaHave, Nova Scotia.

 Razilly died suddenly at LaHave, Nova Scotia in December 1635.